sylvia010402/Sylvia-Data-Portfolio/README.md

 ## About Me

-👋Hi, I’m Sylvia.
+👋 Hi, I’m Sylvia.
 I’m a graduate student in Education Policy Analysis at the Harvard Graduate School of Education.
 With a background in economics and a growing skill set in data science, I’m exploring how we can use data not just to describe education systems, but to challenge assumptions, ask sharper questions, and shape better decisions.

 I bring a unique perspective to education-focused data analytics in using data to investigate problems I care about: student well-being, equity in school funding, digital learning, and school climate.
-Each project here represents a new learning curve for me—from deep learning and predictive modeling to scraping enrollment patterns and building policy-relevant dashboards.
+Each project here represents a new learning curve for me, from deep learning and predictive modeling to scraping enrollment patterns and building policy-relevant dashboards.

 This portfolio is a snapshot of what I’ve built so far.
 But more importantly, it’s a reflection of how I think, what I value, and how I approach complex questions with empathy and structure.
 I’m actively seeking data analyst roles in education research, EdTech, or nonprofit analytics, where I can grow while contributing to meaningful work.